wp-plugins/restrict-widgets/readme.txt

 * Select which widgets will be restricted to admins only
 * Select which widget options will be restricted to admins only
 * Choose to display or not widget options as groups
+* Option to modify the is_active_sidebar() function to use Restrict Widgets display settings
 * WPML compatible
 * Polylang compatible
 * .pot file for translations included

+= Translations: =

+* Chinese - by Changmeng Hu
+* Czech - by Martin Kucera
+* Polish - by Bartosz Arendt

 == Installation ==

-1. Install Restrict Widgets either via the WordPress.org plugin directory, or by uploading the files to your server</li>
+1. Install Restrict Widgets either via the WordPress.org plugin directory, or by uploading the files to your server
-1. Activate the plugin through the 'Plugins' menu in WordPress</li>
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the Widgets menu and set your desired widgets options.</li>
+3. Go to the Widgets menu and set your desired widgets options.

 == Frequently Asked Questions ==